Thermal energy storage

 Construction of the salt tanks at the Solana Generating Station, which provide thermal energy storage to allow generation during night or peak demand.
 The 280 MW plant is designed to provide six hours of energy storage.
 This allows the plant to generate about 38 percent of its rated capacity over the course of a year.

 Thermal energy storage (TES) is the storage of thermal energy for later reuse.
 Employing widely different technologies, it allows thermal energy to be stored for hours, days, or months.
-Scale both of storage and use vary from small to large - from individual processes to district, town, or region.
-Usage examples are the balancing of energy demand between daytime and nighttime, storing summer heat for winter heating, or winter cold for summer cooling (Seasonal thermal energy storage).
+Scale, both of storage and use, vary from small to large - from individual processes to district, town, or region as part of a thermal energy network.
+Usage examples are the balancing of energy demand between daytime and nighttime, storing summer heat for winter heating, or winter cold for summer cooling (seasonal thermal energy storage).
 Storage media include water or ice-slush tanks, masses of native earth or bedrock accessed with heat exchangers by means of boreholes, deep aquifers contained between impermeable strata; shallow, lined pits filled with gravel and water and insulated at the top, as well as eutectic solutions and phase-change materials.

 Other sources of thermal energy for storage include heat or cold produced with heat pumps from off-peak, lower cost electric power, a practice called peak shaving; heat from combined heat and power (CHP) power plants; heat produced by renewable electrical energy that exceeds grid demand and waste heat from industrial processes.
 Heat storage, both seasonal and short term, is considered an important means for cheaply balancing high shares of variable renewable electricity production and integration of electricity and heating sectors in energy systems almost or completely fed by renewable energy.